darinz/DL/11_Optimization/04_federated_learning.md

         return averaged_weights
 ```
+> **Code Walkthrough:**
+> - Adds a proximal term to the loss, penalizing large deviations from the global model.
+> - This helps stabilize training when client data is very different (non-i.i.d.).
+> - Otherwise, works like basic federated learning.

 *FedProx adds a proximal term to the loss, helping stabilize training when client data is highly non-i.i.d.*

 ---